monix/monix.io/_tut/docs/3x/reactive/observable.md

 ### Summary

-If you want to backpressure source `Observable` when emitting new events, use:
+If you want to back-pressure source `Observable` when emitting new events, use:
 - `map` for pure, synchronous functions which return only one value
 - `mapEval` or `mapParallel` for effectful, possibly asynchronous functions which return up to one value
 - `flatMap` for effectful, possibly asynchronous functions which return a stream of values